qwandreea/Donor-Reduce-Food-Waste/README.md

 ![](./frontend/screenshots/register.png)

-1. User page
+1. User page <br/>
 Listing an item.
 Validation does not allow listing an item after its expiration date has passed.
 Submitting the form is not allowed if the donor does not ensure quality and hygiene.
-The form allows the insertion of a title, a description, a product's condition, along with an image, quantity, measurement unit, and other details
+The form allows the insertion of a title, a description, a product's condition, along with an image, quantity, measurement unit, and other details. <br/>
 ![](./frontend/screenshots/listing%20form.png)

 Updating personal information or setting preferred pickup addresses.